 Basically, you should limit their use to people you already know fairly well.

 After all, even professional comedians can never be sure about the types of jokes that will “land” well with their audiences.
-The only way you can be reasonably certain that your joke won’t offend anyone is if you knew your interlocutors’ preferences in that regard.
+The only way you can be reasonably sure that your joke won’t offend anyone is if you know your interlocutors’ preferences.

 Method #8: Send them a direct message

-In bygone days, most people would have felt that using conversation starters at work was limited to the short breaks they had away from their desks.
+In bygone days, most people would have felt that using conversation starters at work was limited to the short breaks away from their desks.

-Luckily, that is no longer the case, as communication can be achieved anywhere, even from the comfort of one’s cubicle.
-The use of team communication tools has certainly made the recent necessity of remote work more tolerable.
+Luckily, that is no longer the case, as communication can be achieved anywhere, even from the comfort of one’s cubicle, thanks to various team communication tools.

-“One of the challenges when working on a remote team is that people feel like they don’t know each other and there is less comradery.”
+“One of the challenges when working on a remote team is that people feel like they don’t know each other and there is less camaraderie.”

 Of course, with this kind of workplace communication, knowing how to balance work-related communication and chit-chat is key.

-In an office environment, you would be able to see which of your coworkers are interested in small talk by examining the nonverbal cues they send.
+In an office environment, you can see which of your coworkers are interested in small talk by examining the nonverbal cues they send.

 However, when the only thing you see is your coworkers’ virtual presence, you have to rely on: